For visitors with accessibility requirements, there are different options for both Barangaroo Reserve and the retail and dining precinct.

-For those travelling by train, both Wynyard and Circular Quay are approximately 1.1km distant.
+Wynyard and Circular Quay are both approximately 1.1km.
 Travel via Wynyard is a little quicker, and involves using Wynyard Walk tunnel.
 The tunnel exits at Napoleon Plaza, which connects to the lift at Sussex Street Bridge.
 You can reach Hickson Road via the lift.

 The closest bus stops are in Hickson Road, close to Towns Place, and are serviced by routes 324 and 325, which depart from Town Hall; and route 311, which runs between Central Station and Argyle Street.